BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued the data exploration and made some interesting observations.
 Unfortunately I wasn't attentive enough to notice some missing data in two columns and had to read it from the Dataquest tutorial.

 **Thoughts:** I have to pay much more attention while exploring the data to avoid unwanted mistakes during the analysis.

+### Day 24: March 30, 2020

+**Today's Progress**: Today I finished the initial data explorarion and started to clean the data.

+**Thoughts:** I didn't do that much today, but I understand that is one of the most important parts of any data analysis so I have to master data cleaning!